 Donna has 30 years of teaching experience which include 28 years at the Shadbolt Centre for the Arts.
 At the Shadbolt Donna founded and worked as Artistic Director of Continuum Dance Company (a community based contemporary dance company for adults) and she directly assisted the Dance Program to develop a program and curriculum of modern dance for all ages.
 She also worked as director with the Youth In Motion Dance Company for fifteen years.
 Donna has also taught as a sessional instructor for Simon Fraser University (SFU) School of Contemporary Arts, as a teacher for the MainDance Bridging Program (a three year professional contemporary training program that ran in Vancouver), as a guest teacher for SFU’s Dance Diploma Field Program, as a guest teacher and choreographer with the Roundhouse Community Dancers, as an artist in residence for the Vancouver School Board, and as a guest Instructor for the BC Teacher’s Federation.
 In 2008 Donna was hired as core faculty for the Vancouver Certification program with Laban/ Bartenieff and Somatic Studies International™, under the continued tutelage and direction of Janet Kaylo.
 She has taught on the LSSI program in both Vancouver, Canada (2006-2008) and on the Zagreb, Croatia program (2016-2017).
 Donna also guest teaches for Westcoast Movement Therapy (Vancouver) - founded by Hana Kamea.

-Donna has been working as a professional choreographer since 1993 and founded Donna Redlick Dance in 1998.
+Donna has been working as a professional choreographer since 1993, when she founded Donna Redlick Dance.
 She has presented in numerous venues and festivals in Canada, US and England.

 For a full CV click on button below